DIY

 The next step was to take the cut pieces and assemble the frames of the bed.
 The construction method was Craftsman style, so all joints were butt joints that died into each other square (no miters).

-For the back panel and the mattress panel where there were sides that would not be seen, I used a Kreg Jig to drill pocket holes and fastened these with pocket screws and wood glue – a relatively fast process.
+For the back panel and the mattress panel, where there were sides that would not be seen, I used a Kreg Jig to drill pocket holes and fastened these with pocket screws and wood glue – a relatively fast process.
 For the side panels that would be visible from both ends, I used a doweling jig to drill holes into all the parts and connected them with ¼” dowels and wood glue.

 Once each panel was assembled, we clamped them together and let them sit overnight.
 Important learning lesson here, both the wood and the glue need to be at room temperature.
-Our first glue-up was done in the cold and some of the glue joints failed.
+Our first glue-up was done in the cold, and some of the glue joints failed.

 Step 4.
 Sanding/Filling